 - Bring Some Toys That They Can Use Outside That Are Familiar To Them

 The best thing that you can do for your baby when going camping is to bring familiar items with you.
 Babies love the feeling of familiar objects, so when you bring these along for them to play with, this is going to calm them down if they feel uncomfortable camping.
+I would suggest a baby jumper as a place they can be content and stay in one place.
 However, just make sure that these toys can be played with outside or in a tent without getting too dirty.
 And if they do get dirty, make sure that they are easily rinsed off with some water to keep your baby safe.

 - Start Off With Practicing Sleeping In A Tent Before The Actual Camping Dates

 Sleeping in a tent can take some getting used to at first.
 Not everyone is comfortable with sleeping on the floor or with all of the sounds of nature around.
 That’s why you should start practicing sleeping in a tent with your baby prior to going into the great outdoors.
 You can just set up your tent in the backyard one night and pretend that you’re already camping.
 You will then be able to tell whether this is going to be a rough time with your child or a great time.

 Make sure to check out this site for some more tips on how to make your camping experience incredible!

 - Make Sure They Have A Security Item For Sleep Time